Specialization Areas

 Cultivate the skills to communicate in writing and orally to both professional and popular audiences in ways that demonstrate intercultural competence and personal and social responsibility.

-The M.A. with a major in communication studies requires the following.
+The MA with a major in communication studies requires the following.

-Code | Title | Hours |
+Title |

 COMM:5200 | Introduction to Research and Teaching (taken the first semester) | 2 |